 The global beer market stood at a value of 623.2 billion dollars in 2020 and is expected to grow at a rapid rate thereafter too.

-The main reason behind the rise is cultural changes and the growing acceptance of alcohol across the globe.
+The main reason behind the rise in cultural changes and the growing acceptance of alcohol across the globe.

-Moreover, the brewery business is growing due to differences in preferences of alcohol-free to low alcohol beers and the ones with different flavors.
+Moreover, the brewery business is growing due to differences in preferences between alcohol-free to low alcohol beers and the ones with different flavors.

 Things to Consider Before Writing a Brewery Business Plan